-After your caesarean section (c-section) operation you will be moved from the operating table onto a bed.
-You and your baby will be taken to a small ward, which is sometimes called the recovery room.
+Straight after your c-section, the theatre staff will move you from the operating table onto a bed.
+They will take you and your baby on the bed to a small ward, which is sometimes called the recovery room.

-You can continue having skin-to-skin contact with your baby while you’re in the recovery room.
-Your midwife will help you find a comfortable position for putting your baby to the breast.
+You can usually continue having skin-to-skin contact with your baby while you’re in the recovery room.
+Your midwife will help you find a comfortable position for putting your baby to your breast.

-If you and your baby are well, you will move to the postnatal ward after a few hours.
+You will stay in the recovery room for 30–60 minutes.
+If you and your baby are well, you will then move to the postnatal ward.

 In the recovery area and on the postnatal ward, you will have:

-- regular checks on the amount of vaginal bleeding you have – the midwife will also make sure you’re changing your maternity pads regularly
+- regular checks on the amount of vaginal bleeding you have – the midwife will also help you change your maternity pads regularly

-- a catheter to drain urine from your bladder - your midwife will check you have passed enough urine within six hours and will take the catheter out about 12 hours after the operation, once you are up and moving around
+- a catheter to drain urine from your bladder – your midwife will check you have passed enough urine within 6 hours and will take the catheter out about 12 hours after the operation, once you’re up and moving around

 - compression stockings to reduce your risk of blood clots